The Utah Jazz are officially done rebuilding.

 Bridges just signed a four-year, $150 million extension this past offseason that takes effect next season, while Anunoby is under guaranteed contract through 2027-28 and has a $48.4 million player option in 2028-29.
 Since Bridges is under contract for longer and is earning roughly $10 million less than Anunoby in each of the next three seasons, he figures to have the higher trade value of the two.

-The Jazz may be reluctant to give up Bailey, who has star upside, for Bridges, who profiles as more of a complementary starter.
-Between his three-point shooting and defensive acumen, he would fill a ton of gaps for them, though.
-For Anunoby, the Jazz could try to keep Bailey out of the deal by loading up on extra draft capital instead.
+The Jazz may be reluctant to give up Bailey, who has star upside, for Bridges or Anunoby, who are more complementary starters than future superstars.
+But between their three-point shooting and defensive acumen, either one would fill a ton of gaps for Utah.

 The Knicks wouldn't need Nurkić unless they're offloading Karl-Anthony Towns or Mitchell Robinson elsewhere, but they could try to flip him for additional compensation as well.
 They presumably won't break apart their roster unless it's for a superstar, but the Jazz could help them lure Antetokounmpo or someone else of his ilk with their collection of picks and/or prospects.